User | Login

 MaxxDry Glove, Boot and Shoe Dryer

 The MaxxDry Heavy Duty Boot, Shoe, and Glove Dryer is engineered to dry up to two pairs of footwear or gloves simultaneously.
-Utilising a combination of gentle heat and forced air, it operates at a temperature of approximately 105°F (40.5°C), ensuring safe drying without damaging materials.
-The device includes removable extension tubes, accommodating taller boots by directing airflow deep into the footwear.
+Utilising a combination of gentle heat and forced air, it operates at approximately 105°F (40.5°C), ensuring safe drying without damaging materials.
+The device includes removable extension tubes that accommodate taller boots by directing airflow deep into the footwear.
 They even dried my Wellington boots.
 A built-in three-hour timer with automatic shut-off enhances user convenience and safety.
 Additionally, the dryer offers a heat on/off switch, allowing for unheated air circulation when preferred.

 MaxxDry Glove, Boot and Shoe Dryer